 We are delighted to welcome Dr. Jessica Reinisch (Birkbeck, University of London) as our keynote speaker.

 This one-day workshop, which will be held on Thursday, June 28th 2018 at Newcastle University, will bring together like-minded scholars and experts of UNRRA with the aim of revealing how humanitarian needs conflicted with administrative and political restrictions within the context of WWII and its immediate aftermath.
-We are interested in papers that examine any aspect of UNRRA from its conception and beyond, including (but not limited to):

 This workshop is supported by Newcastle University’s Humanities Research Institute (NUHRI), the Cultural Significance of Place (CSoP), and the International Studies in Forced Migration Group.
 Thanks to generous funding, there will be no attendance fee and will include refreshments, a luncheon, and a wine reception.
 Registration details will be announced well in advance of the workshop date.